 Life in Water

 Not every scientist agreed with Ibrahim.
-So, with a grant from the National Geographic Society, Ibrahim searched for more fossils.
-The work was difficult.
-However, it became rewarding after the team discovered more pieces of a Spinosaurus tail.
+So, with a grant from the National Geographic Society, Ibrahim returned to the spot again in search of more Spinosaurus fossils.
+The work was very difficult, but it became rewarding after the team discovered more pieces of a Spinosaurus tail.

+What they found was striking.
 In other dinosaurs, the tail narrows to a point.
 In Spinosaurus, the tail is broad.
 It looks like a paddle.
-Tiny bumps near the tail’s end may have allowed it to move back and forth.
-Long, thin bones connect to the tail like the tailbones in a fish.
+The tiny bumps that appear toward the tail’s end may have allowed the tail to move back and forth while swimming.
+Long, thin bones connect to the tail, not unlike the tailbones in a fish.

 Spinosaurus had crocodile-like jaws with large, cone-shaped teeth to grip slippery fish.

-Spinosaurus’ tail delivers more than eight times the forward thrust in water than the tails of other dinos on land.
-Now more than ever, Ibrahim was certain that Spinosaurus spent most of its time in the water.
+Through digital modeling and a real model tested in water, the team made an important discovery.
+Spinosaurus’ tail delivers more than eight times the forward thrust in water than the tails of other dinosaurs on land.
+The test left Ibrahim even more certain that Spinosaurus spent most of its time in the water, not on land.

 Fossil segments of Spinosaurus’ tail now indicate that its tail was broad and used as a paddle during swimming.